-We claim that $C$ admits a satisfying assignment if and only if $G$ admits an EFX orientation.
+We claim that $C$ has a satisfying assignment if and only if $G$ has an EFX orientation.
 The truth value assigned to a variable corresponds to the orientation of the heavy edge representing that variable.
-Specifically, an assignment of \texttt{true} (resp. \texttt{false}) corresponds to the heavy edge being oriented toward its red (resp. black) endvertex.
+Specifically, an assignment of \texttt{true} (resp.\ \texttt{false}) corresponds to the heavy edge being directed toward its black (resp.\ white) endpoint.
 For convenience, we will directly refer to a heavy edge as being {\em true} or {\em false} depending on its orientation.
-We proceed to show that each of the four gadgets correctly corresponds to the stated Boolean functions.
-The OR and duplication gadgets shown in Figure~\ref{fig:gadgets} are exactly those used in~\cite{christodoulou2023fair}, so we only need to consider the NOT and TRUE gadgets.
+We proceed to show that each of the gadgets correctly corresponds to the stated Boolean functions.
+The OR and duplication gadgets are those used in the reduction due to \citet{christodoulou2023fair}, so we only need to consider the NOT and TRUE gadgets.

-First consider the NOT gadget.
+Consider the NOT gadget.
 Fix any EFX orientation.
-We need to show that the edge $\neg x$ is false if and only if the edge $x$ is true.
-Note that by the symmetry of the gadget, we only need to show one direction.
-Suppose the edge $x$ is true, that is, it is oriented toward $u_1$.
-Then, $v_5$ envies $u_1$.
-Since $v_5$ does not strongly envy $u_1$, the light edge between $u_1$ and $u_2$ must be oriented toward $u_2$.
-Now observe that the submultigraph induced by the vertices $u_i$ is precisely the multigraph $H_q$ in~\ref{fig:subgadget}.
-Since none of $u_2, u_3, u_4$ are adjacent to a vertex in $G-H_q$, Lemma~\ref{lemma:subgadget} implies the light edge between $u_4$ and $u_5$ is oriented toward $u_5$.
-If the edge $\neg x$ is oriented toward $u_5$, then $v_1$ would strongly envy $u_5$.
-Hence, the edge $\neg x$ is oriented toward $v_1$, i.e., it is false.
+We show that the edge $\neg x$ is false if and only if the edge $x$ is true.
+By symmetry, we only need to show one direction.
+Suppose the edge $x$ is true, i.~e.\ it is directed toward $v_1$.
+Then, $w_5$ envies $v_1$.
+Since $w_5$ does not strongly envy $v_1$, the light edge between $v_1$ and $v_2$ must be directed toward $v_2$.
+The submultigraph induced by the vertices $v_i$ is exactly $H$ in Figure~\ref{fig:subgadget}.
+Since none of $v_2, v_3, v_4$ are adjacent to a vertex in $V(G) \setminus V(H)$, Lemma~\ref{lemma:subgadget} implies the light edge between $v_4$ and $v_5$ is oriented toward $v_5$.
+If the edge $\neg x$ is oriented toward $v_5$, then $w_1$ would strongly envy $v_5$.
+Hence, the edge $\neg x$ is oriented toward $w_1$, i.~e.\ it is false.

-In addition, we also need to show that regardless of which way the edge $x$ is oriented, the NOT gadget admits an EFX orientation.
-By symmetry, we can assume the edge $x$ is oriented toward $u_1$ without loss of generality.
-It is straightforward to check that the orientation in which every edge is oriented in a clockwise manner, except for the $q-1$ light edges between $u_2, u_3$ and the $q-1$ light edges between $v_2, v_3$ which are oriented counterclockwise, is an EFX orientation.
+Moreover, we must show that regardless of the orientation of $x$, the NOT gadget has an EFX orientation.
+By symmetry, assume $x$ is directed toward $v_1$ without loss of generality.
+It is straightforward to check that the orientation in which every edge is oriented in a clockwise manner, except for the light edge between $v_2, v_3$ and the light edge between $w_2, w_3$ which are oriented counterclockwise, is EFX.